 DIE 4365 Dietetic Management of Nutrition Programs (3).
 Advanced concepts of managerial functions as an institutional consultant, a member of a community nutrition program, a private therapeutic consultant, full time institutional food service administrator.
 Advanced standing required.
-Prerequisites: DIE 3125 or permission of the instructor, basic competency in management principles.
+Prerequisites: DIE 3125 or permission of the instructor, Admission to Dietetics major, basic competency in management principles.
 (F)

-DIE 4377 Applied Dietetic Management of Nutrition Programs (1).
+DIE 4365L Applied Dietetic Management of Nutrition Programs (1).
 Observation and participation in community agencies, institutions, and simulated setting the development of entry level competencies in the management of nutrition and food service programs.
+Prerequisite: DIE 3125 and DIE 3125L.
 Corequisite: DIE 4365.
 (F)

 DIE 4435 Nutrition Counseling and Communication Skills (3).
 Nutrition counseling methods and communication skills for development of entry level competencies.
 Advanced standing in dietetics required.
-Prerequisites: DIE 3244, DIE 3434, or DIE 4277.
-Corequisites: DIE 4246, DIE 4435L.
+Prerequisites: Admission to Dietetics major, DIE 3244, DIE 3434.